dfinity/portal/docs/developer-docs/backend/rust/8-optimizing.md

 ## Using `wasm-opt`

-`Wasm-opt` is a general purpose Wasm optimizer that is now available in dfx, versions 0.14.0 and newer.
+`Wasm-opt` is a general purpose Wasm optimizer package from binaryen that is now available in dfx, versions 0.14.0 and newer.

 `Wasm-opt` can be used to enable canister optimizations through a configuration option in the project's `dfx.json` file, such as: